 Tip: This park is famous for its rustic beaches and ocean vistas.
 Save time to stroll its circuit trail and check out Kuno Garden and Scotch Pond.

 Takeout ideas: Along with a seasonal concession stand serving fresh-made fish and chips and heaping scoops of ice cream, there’s no lack of takeout options nearby.
-Save money on some of those options and download the Pacific.
-Authentic.
-Discovery Passport to redeem some great takeout and dining offers around the Garry Point Park area—$5 fried chicken meal deal from Win Win Chick-N, 20% off your total bill at Buck & Ear Bar & Grill and Sockeye City Grill and many more redeemable offers.
+Save money on some of those options and download the Richmond Savings Passport to redeem some great takeout and dining offers around the Garry Point Park area—20% off food & non alcoholic drinks at Buck & Ear Bar & Grill, free fountain drink at Pajo’s Fish & Chips and many more redeemable offers.

 This highly accessible, tree-lined park in Richmond’s city centre is full of fragrant flowerbeds and enticing walking routes.
 But it also has 20 picnic tables if you fancy dining alfresco without sprawling on the grass.
 Minoru Park’s city centre location means you’re close to dozens of local restaurants, making it the perfect spot to turn up with takeout and enjoy an impromptu outdoor feast.